kisslinux/repo/README.md

 ### `build`

 The `build` file should contain the necessary steps to patch, configure, build and install the package.
 The build script is sent a single argument.
 This argument points to the package directory.
-Whatever is in this directory will become part of the package's manifest and will be copied to `/` (or `$PUKE_ROOT`).
+Whatever is in this directory will become part of the package's manifest and will be copied to `/` (or `$kiss_ROOT`).
 The first argument is frequently used in `make DESTDIR="$1" install` for example.

 The `build` file can be written in any language.
 The only requirement is that the file be executable.